-3.2.
-Removal of Unnecessary RTT Values
+3.2 Removal of Unnecessary RTT Values

 As having been shown in Figure 3, it is necessary to pick up proper RTTs when the distribution of RTT consists of several groups of RTTs.
-It is caused by route alternation that pathchar can never detects.
+It is caused by the route alternation that pathchar can never detect.
 To divide data into several groups, we use the clustering method [12].
-After we obtain the measurement data, we first abandon the upper 30% of measured RTTs since those does not help estimating the link bandwidth.
+After we obtain the measurement data, we first abandon the upper z%of measured RTTs since those does not help estimating the link bandwidth.
+In the experiments in Section 4, we will set z = 30 which was found to be a reasonable value for our purpose.
 Then, we divide them into several clusters.
 We assume that the cluster having the largest number of measured elements contains the actual minimum RTT.
 If route alternation does not occur during the measurement, it is not necessary to apply the clustering.
 We can know it if divided clusters are very close with each other.
 Figure 5 plots the result of the clustering using the data shown in Figure 3.
 Note that we divided the gathered data into three clusters.
 The figure shows that we can extract the clusters of RTTs properly.
 A weak point of this procedure is that it takes much time for clustering and therefore we cannot repeat clustering for every packet arrival.
-From this reason, we perform clustering after the measurement of RTTs has been finished.
+From this reason, we perform clustering after the measurement of RTTs will have finished in the experiment.

-3.3.
-An Adaptive Mechanism to Control the Measurement Period
+3.3 An Adaptive Mechanism to Control the Measurement Period